renvins/serverpulse/README.md

 ---

+## 📝 Commands and Permissions

+ServerPulse provides several commands to manage the plugin:

+### Commands
+- `/serverpulse status` - Check the connection status with InfluxDB
+- `/serverpulse reload` - Reload the plugin configuration

+### Permissions
+- `serverpulse.status` - Permission to check InfluxDB connection status
+- `serverpulse.reload` - Permission to reload plugin configuration

+All command messages are customizable through the `config.yml` file and support color codes using the '&' symbol.

+---

+---

 ## 🎨 Custom Dashboards & Visualization

 While ServerPulse provides a preconfigured dashboard as a starting point, the real power comes from creating your own visualizations in Grafana!